Background

 Patients in both these conditions, narcissism and psychosis, these patients are affected, they're mentally or emotionally invested in their internal objects, not in reality.

 Healthy people are emotionally and mentally invested in reality.
 People with narcissism, people with psychosis, they're emotionally invested internally.
-They internalize their emotional, their cathexis, their emotional investment.
+They internalize their emotional cathexis, their emotional investment.
 They are self-cathected.

-Actually, there's a process in narcissism, which I call snapshotting, where the narcissist converts people around him into internal objects, and not only people, but also meaningful objects, locations, memories, he tends to convert them into internal objects via the process of snapshotting.
+Actually, there's a process in narcissism, which I call snapshotting, where the narcissist converts people around him into internal objects, and not only people by the way, meaningful objects, locations, memories, he tends to convert them into internal objects via the process of snapshotting.

 And then he confuses of course, the internal objects, which he experiences very vividly and revively.
 He confuses these internal objects with the external objects that gave rise to them.